The myth of the Happy path

 Designing for so much entropy is hard!
 This article is meant to help those who need a solid understanding (or refresher) of the depth and breadth of interaction states in digital experiences.

-Definition of Interaction States
+Definition of Interaction States or Microinteractions

 States in a user interface are visual representations and behaviours which capture and communicate the situation happening ‘in the computer’.
 Designers build interactions by layering and sequencing interaction states to tell the user what is happening and what’s next.
 For example, an error state shows the user there is a problem in the value of their data entry.